 - Solar panels

-Only those who own their system are eligible.
-Those who acquire solar panels through a lease or power purchase agreement (PPA) don’t qualify, so choose your solar financing option wisely.
+Only residents who own a system outright can claim the federal solar tax credit.
+Those who acquire solar panels through a lease or power purchase agreement (PPA) won’t qualify because the installer maintains system ownership.
+The availability of tax incentives is one reason why it’s important to choose your solar financing option wisely.

 Is Net Metering Available in Wisconsin?